 3: The Abandoned Hospital of Lens

-A Ghostly Medical Facility The abandoned hospital in Lens is an intriguing site full of medical history.
+A Ghostly Medical Establishment: The abandoned hospital in Lens is an intriguing site steeped in medical history.
 Closed for several years, it offers a unique atmosphere for urban explorers.

 Site Features